rctn/pseudocerebellum/docs/about.rst

 Human and animal memories work by association.
 Among the brain's circuits, the cerebellum's looks the most like an associative memory.
-It is highly regular, has a small number of neuron types but more neurons overall than the rest of the brain (Llinas 1975) :cite:`LlinasRR-1975`, and it has been modeled mathematically since Marr's theory of cerebellar cortex (1968) :cite:`MarrD-1969`.
+It is highly regular, has a small number of neuron types but more neurons overall than the rest of the brain (Llinas, 1975) :cite:`LlinasRR-1975`, and it has been modeled mathematically since Marr's theory of cerebellar cortex (1968) :cite:`MarrD-1969`.
 Among models of the brain's circuits, the cerebellum's is perhaps the most comprehensive and informative.